Dr. Greg Stevenson | DVM

-Growing up in Perth with a large family and lots of animals, Melissa enjoys a busy environment which is often present within veterinary care.
+Growing up in Perth with a large family and lots of animals, Melissa enjoys a busy environment that is often present within veterinary care.
 She has been working at Blueberry Creek Veterinary Hospital since the doors opened in March 2012.
-Over the years she has adopted a black lab cross (Sophie), a hound (Miller) and a domestic short-haired tabby (Elliott).
+Over the years she has adopted a black lab cross (Sophie), a hound (Miller), and a domestic short-haired tabby (Elliott).
 Melissa enjoys training for Spartan Races and spending her spare time with her husband and 2 young daughters in the house they built West of Perth.

 Colby Barker | Lead Veterinary Technician